victorli158/smalltalk/README.md

 ## Functionality & MVPs
 - [ ] User authentication
-- [ ] Users can create itineraries and invite other users
 - [ ] Users can add events/logistics to itinerary (activities/lodging/flights)
 - [ ] Incorporate Yelp API and search function to find activities
-- [ ] Incorporate Google Maps API
+- [ ] Bonus: Incorporate Google Maps API (approved by Andrew MacIver)
+- [ ] Bonus: Users can create itineraries and invite other users (approved by Andrew MacIver)
 - [ ] Bonus: Incorporate sockets to allow groups to chat
 - [ ] Bonus: Search auto-completion with Yelp results